eth-cscs/DLA-Future-Fortran/README.md

 ## ScaLAPACK Drop-In

-The Fortran API (as well as the ScaLAPACK-like C API) are designed to as drop-in replacement for ScaLAPACK.
+The Fortran API (as well as the ScaLAPACK-like C API) is designed as drop-in replacement for ScaLAPACK.

 If you have a ScaLAPACK call in your code
 ```fortran